 If a company is to enjoy a good return on investment, it would need to be efficiently managed.
 Every aspect of its management cog should be well oiled and should be turning efficiently.
-If it has an inventory of stocks the need would be to carry the optimum stocks whilst maintaining optimum volumes in sales.
-Inventory would be a very important aspect in its business module, which would relate to raw materials, finished goods, goods in stores, etc. This would be a very ideal situation but how many companies out there work in such an efficient way.
-To help you understand the importance of such efficient management we look at one very important aspect, which would be the inventory turnover ratio.
+If it has an inventory of stocks, the need would be to carry the optimum stocks while maintaining optimum volumes in sales.
+Inventory would be an essential aspect in its business module, which would relate to raw materials, finished goods, goods in stores, etc. This would be a very ideal situation, but how many companies out there work in such an efficient way.
+To help you understand the importance of such efficient management, we look at one very important aspect, which would be the inventory turnover ratio.

 The inventory turnover ratio in simple terms would be the volume of inventory held by the company and how often they have been replenished.
-If sales are good inventory would move faster but if sales are low inventory could rise.
+If sales are good, inventory will move faster, but if sales are low, inventory could rise.
 These two should be well synchronized to ensure both are at optimum levels.
 One should not outnumber the other.

 The word to remember would be “optimum” but not “maximum or minimum”.
-It is only when sales and inventory, are at optimum levels would the profitability of the company be at optimum.
-If a company could endeavor to strike the perfect balance between the two their inventory turnover ratio would be at efficient levels.
+It is only when sales and inventory are at optimum levels would the profitability of the company be at optimum.
+If a company could endeavor to strike the perfect balance between the two, its inventory turnover ratio would be at efficient levels.

 #1.
 Inventory Turnover Ratio Formula

 This is a very simple formula if any company could understand it.
 It is not necessary to hold high inventory to achieve high sales.
 This has been a misconception with many business managers.
-Your inventory should be in relation to your market share and when you increase the latter the former to has to be proportionately increased.
+Your inventory should be in relation to your market share, and when you increase the latter, the former too has to be proportionately increased.